akirk/playground-step-library/docs/api.md

 ### Import CLI

-The import CLI provides the same content detection as the [Smart Paste Handlers](tips.md#smart-paste-handlers) in the UI, but for command-line use.
+The import CLI provides the same content detection as the [Importers](importers.md) in the UI, but for command-line use.

 ```bash
 # Process from stdin